johnantoni/wkhtmltopdf-how-to/readme.md

     ...
     meta[content="http://localhost:8000/footer.html" name="pdfkit-footer-html"]

+note, no css from the parent file will be dragged in to the header/footer, for this you'll have to use inline styling.

 #### running

 Rather than downloading each file again and again and getting ...(1).pdf, ...(2).pdf you can use wget to download the pdf and overwrite the original